dinschr/pod-json/README.md

 # POD-JSON – Print-on-Demand JSON & Order API

-POD-JSON is a simple JSON format and HTTP API concept for sending print-on-demand T-shirt orders from one machine to another.
+POD-JSON is a simple JSON format and HTTP API concept for sending print-on-demand T-Shirt orders from one machine to another.

 This repository describes: